Catherine Deneuve. The name alone invokes mystery.

 She’s Very Private

-“When Catherine decides not so speak, it’s useless trying to drag the smallest confidence from her.
+“When Catherine decides not to speak, it’s useless trying to drag the smallest confidence from her.
 She is sometimes an extraordinarily secretive woman.”

-So secretive in fact, that Catherine sued Vadim over that very memoir he called her “secretive” in!
-Their three-year relationship covers just about a third of the book, and the discreet Catherine was so not cool with it.
+So secretive in fact, that Catherine sued Vadim over this very memoir he called her “secretive” in.
+Their three-year relationship covers just about one third of Vadim’s book, and the discreet Catherine was not a fan.

 Catherine Deneuve: A Discreet Character